 3. Provide LMS Tutorials

 Some corporate learners may be wary of online training because they believe they lack the necessary tech skills.
 Will they be able to access the online training platform, or is it going to be the first obstacle to overcome?
-Produce LMS tutorials and guides to ease your corporate learners into the online training process to achieve high attendance rates.
+Produce the best LMS tutorials and guides to ease your corporate learners into the online training process to achieve high attendance rates.
 Explain to them how to log in to the LMS and navigate the online training platform.
 In addition, provide a reference database so that they can refresh their memory and avoid common IT challenges.

-4. Host A Kick-Off Online Training Event
+4. Host a Kick-Off Online Training Event

 Your corporate learners should be enthusiastic about online training.
 They should be aware of the benefits it brings for them on a personal level.
 One of the best ways to boost the excitement factor and achieve high attendance rates is to host an online training event right before you launch your online training program.
 Send out invitations and record the online training event for those who are unable to attend.
 Encourage them to submit questions in advance and create a social media group specifically for the online training event.
 This gives corporate learners a place to share their thoughts and opinions during the kick-off online training event.

-5. Spark Online Discussion Via Social Media
+5. Spark Online Discussion via Social Media

 Speaking of social media, it’s also a good idea to create a social media page for your online training course.
 In fact, you may want to set up a separate page for each department or corporate learner group.
 For example, new hires or customer service associates.
 Post a new question every week leading up to the launch, then continue the online discussion after the fact to keep employees engaged and your attendance rates high.
 You can even share informative links and online training updates on your dedicated social media page, as well as demo videos on how to use the online training platform.